pezra/hal-interpretation/README.md

   # Extract the target of the rel link and assign a HAL representation to the person
   # attribute of the model.
 Reports a problem if more than one link of this
   # type is present.
-  extract_repr  :profile, rel: "http://xmlns.com/foaf/0.1/Person",
+  extract_related  :profile, rel: "http://xmlns.com/foaf/0.1/Person",
     coercion: ->(profile_repr) { CustomInterpretation.new(profile_repr) }

   # Extract the target of the rel link and assign a HAL representation
   # set to the cohorts attribute of the model.
 Reports a problem if
   # more than one link of this type is present.
-  extract_reprs  :cohorts, rel: "http://xmlns.com/foaf/0.1/knows",
+  extract_relateds  :cohorts, rel: "http://xmlns.com/foaf/0.1/knows",
     coercion: ->(cohort_repr_set) {
       cohort_repr_set.map {|repr| CustomInterpretation.new(repr) }
     }